sheaktamin0/sheaktamin0/README.md

 - 👋 Hi, I’m @sheaktamin0.
 - 👀 I’m interested in python Fastapi and Django
 - 🌱 I’m currently learning  Binary
-- 💞️ I’m looking to collaborate on LayerZero
+- 💞️ I’m looking to collaborate on LayerZero.
 - 📫 How to reach me sheaktamin0@gmail.com

 <!---